For Motor Coach and Tour Operators

 Portland Head Light/Fort Williams Park welcomes buses and tours to visit our museum, Fort Williams Park, and Portland Head Light.

-Fort Williams Park charges a fee of $40.00 for each tour bus, and $20.00 for each commercial passenger van, per visit entering the park.
-Please Note: The cost will increase to $50.00 per tour bus and $25.00 per commercial van next year (June 2017).
+Fort Williams Park charges a fee of $50.00 for each tour bus, and $25.00 for each commercial passenger van, per visit entering the park.

 For your convenience, we have published below a list of Frequently Asked Questions, and a Motor Coach Reservation form which can be filled out online.